GoogleCloudPlatform/cloud-run-samples/testing/README.md

 The script checks your current active project to obtain the Billing Account, in order to enable the API's.
 This account is then linked to the new testing project.

 If your current project does not have a billing account enabled, it will force the program to exit.
+To select a project to use for your billing account, run ` gcloud config set project {PROJECT_ID}`